nazariikolesnikov/nazariikolesnikov/README.md

 ## 👋 Hi!
 I'm Nazarii Kolesnikov.
-I am a Junior Data Scientist
+I am a Data Scientist

 As a Data Scientist, I combine technical precision with a deep understanding of user needs.
 Today, I’m fully dedicated to large-scale projects.
 My approach is based on responsibility, continuous self-improvement, and the ability to work as part of a team.
 I am open to new opportunities and growth, where my experience and vision will help create exceptional digital products.